-Brendan Iribe Center for Computer Science and Innovation
+Brendan Iribe Center for Computer Science and Engineering

-The Iribe Center will boldly proclaim Maryland’s commitment to leadership in technology.
+The Iribe Center is boldly proclaiming Maryland’s commitment to leadership in technology.

-Launched by the largest single gift in the university’s history—from the co-founder of virtual reality firm Oculus VR—the 215,600-square-foot building will feature inviting classrooms with flexible spaces that promote interactive and collaborative learning.
-Makerspaces and specialized labs will allow students and faculty to innovate in artificial intelligence, human-computer interaction and wearable technologies.
-All this will enhance UMD’s expertise in augmented and virtual reality, fields of extraordinary promise and potential for doctors, educators, defense personnel and others.
+Launched by the largest single gift in the university’s history—from the co-founder of virtual reality firm Oculus VR—this 215,600-square-foot building features inviting classrooms with flexible spaces that promote interactive and collaborative learning.
+Makerspaces and specialized labs allow students and faculty to innovate in artificial intelligence, human-computer interaction and wearable technologies.
+The Iribe Center is advancing UMD’s expertise in augmented and virtual reality, fields of extraordinary promise and potential for doctors, educators, defense personnel and others.